Carnival in Rotterdam: music and fun at Rotterdam Unlimited

 A few years ago, I had the chance to experience this amazing summer carnival, and I want to tell you all about it to help you plan your own visit.

 Enjoy the summer carnival in Rotterdam at Rotterdam Unlimited

 Battle of the Drums

-Part of the big street Coolsingel is made traffic-free to make room for an international food market and the festival's main stage.
+Part of the big street Coolsingel is made traffic-free to welcome all these different cultures for an international food market and the festival's main stage.
 In total, five stages welcome artists during Rotterdam Unlimited, but in truth, the whole city center turns into a party, especially in the evenings.

 During the Battle of the Drums, three brass bands followed a different route through the city.
-Each route ended at the main stage, where each band gave a performance in front of a jury and an enthusiastic audience.
+Each path ended at the main stage, where each brass band performed in front of a jury and an enthusiastic audience.

-My friend and I went to get takeaway tea at McDonald's – as you do at 10 in the evening – before heading to concert hall De Doelen to catch part of De Likt's performance.
+After watching the brass bands, my friend and I went to get takeaway tea at McDonald's – as you do at 10 in the evening – before heading to the concert hall De Doelen to catch part of De Likt's performance.
 It was highly energetic and good fun.